eliyaballout/WiFi_Deauth_Attack_DoS/README.md

 **Before installing and start using the program, you will have to know some of the requirements that it needs:**

 1. **Kali Linux:** The most used OS for hacking and penetration testing is Kali linux.
-So you need to have kali linux, or any linux distro you want as long as `aircrack-ng` tool is installed on it, installed in your computer using VirtualBox or VMware. <br>
+So you need to have kali linux, installed in your computer using VirtualBox or VMware.
+Or any linux distro you want as long as `aircrack-ng` tool is installed on it<br>
 The advantage of Kali that there are many many tools comes pre-installed. but as I said the main thing is to be `aircrack-ng` installed.